YousifY1/YousifY1.github.io/design.md

 - A contact or feedback section

 ## Additional Features I Might Add
-- Different outcomes such as one the stick figures leaving
+- Different outcomes such as the upset stick figure leaving
 - Background changes
 - Background music
 ---